|Unit||Index Oct2014 to Sep2015=100, NSA|

 The base year (reference period) is updated every five years.

-Seasonally adjusted series are produced using the X-12 ARIMA method.
+Where necessary, we extend history.
+Seasonally adjusted counterparts are produced using the X-12 ARIMA method.

 Data are provisional when first published and are subject to revision.